 The Way Forward

 India Stacks presents the opportunity for private players to enable disruption.
-This is done by taking down the cost of customer acquisition and the ongoing maintenance.
+This is done by taking down the cost of customer acquisition and ongoing maintenance.
 This enables businesses to tap into the customer segment which is currently out of reach.

 This would enable even the street vendor that does not have a bank account to make all their transactions digital and uses this information to grow their businesses and invest in savings.
 In the long run, India Stack will build a digital portal to the entire financial world.